rach4el/codeblog/README.md

     Image Creator from Microsoft Designer - Bing (https://www.bing.com/images/create).

 -   Favicon: I used a favicon generator to create a favicon design (https://favicon.io/favicon-generator/).
--

 ### Acknowledgements

--   -A special thanks to my course leader and all the other indivudals in our cohort for their continuous               support throughout the course.
+-   A special thanks to my course leader and all the other indivudals in our cohort for their continuous               support throughout the course.

 -   Tutor support at Code Institute for their support.